srclemente/srclemente.github.io/content/_index.md

 ---
 ## Hello, I'm Siobhan!

 I'm currently an NSF Postdoctoral Fellow in Biology based in Virginia Tech and the University of Massachusetts Amherst.
 However, I find that I am just as excited to engage with science  through education and science communication!
-In my career as a scientist, I am honored to have had the opportunity to engage with a wide variety of audiences, whether it is from the front of classroom or from within a tent at a county fair.
+In my career as a scientist, I am honored to have had the opportunity to engage with a wide variety of audiences, whether it is from the front of a classroom or from within a tent at a county fair.

 Thanks for visiting my website, and enjoy your stay!